-7.4.3 If event such as absence of White-bellied Sea Eagle during a whole day of monitoring was found during WBSE monitoring, the actions in accordance with the Event and Action Plan should be carried out according to Appendix J.

-7.5 Results and Observations

-7.5.1 To verify the utilization of the area by WBSE, their responses to construction disturbance, as well as the effectiveness of the proposed mitigation measures.
+- 7.4.3 If event such as absence of White-bellied Sea Eagle during a whole day of monitoring was found during WBSE monitoring, the actions in accordance with the Event and Action Plan should be carried out according to Appendix J. - 7.5 Results and Observations - 7.5.1 The weekly monitoring for incubation period during the construction phase monitoring was conducted on 7, 14, 21 and 27 March 2024 to verify the utilization of the area by WBSE, their responses to construction disturbance, as well as the effectiveness of the proposed mitigation measures.
 Since there is no landing point long the western part of SKC, boat survey were used for the monitoring survey.
 The WBSE, monitoring survey was carried out in the morning.
 The weather condition of monitoring survey was shown in Table 7.2.